logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 ##### Change the field mapping to an **analyzed field**

-If you want to search by partial field contents, you have the option to change the field mapping to **analyzed text**.
+If you want to search by partial field content, you have the option to change the field mapping to **analyzed text**.

 Analyzed fields support filtering for a value that contains a certain string and can replace the need for leading wildcards.